-The risk for developing ovarian cancer appears to be affected by several factors.
+This risk for developing ovarian cancer appears to be affected by several factors.
 The more children a woman has and the earlier in life she gives birth, the lower her risk of ovarian cancer.
 Certain genes are responsible for a small number of ovarian cancer cases.
-Women with a personal history of breast cancer or a family history of breast or ovarian cancer have an increased risk for ovarian cancer.
+Women with a personal history of breast cancer or a family history of breast or ovarian cancer have an increased risk.

-- Women whose first-degree female relative (mother, daughter or sister) was diagnosed with breast or ovarian cancer, especially before menopause
+- Women whose first-degree female relative (mother, daughter, sister) was diagnosed with breast or ovarian cancer, especially before menopause

 - Women older than 50

 - Women who have had breast or colon cancer